ABOT-DK/airbnb-clone-project/README.md

    - **Staging**: Auto-deploys to a test environment on successful builds.
    - **Production**: Manual approval for production deployments.

-> "Documentation is a love letter that you write to your future self." - Damian Conway
+> " _Documentation is a love letter that you write to your future self._ " - Damian Conway